 With a small boot a cage may not be needed, however a car safety guard on top of the rear seats may be necessary to ensure they don’t fly forwards in an accident for both of your safety.

 Keeping your car clean is one more consideration, especially if you use it for work or other personal preferences where a clean and smart car is important.
 In the boot, a cage with a plastic, lipped floor will keep any unwanted mess and malting hair in tact!

 You can also buy separate boot protectors including this one, which folds out to protect your bumper as your dogs get in and out.
 If your dog is going to be in the back seat, a seat protector is the answer which can either cover one side or both.

 For the short trips, your dog may be excited about the journey ahead and happy to watch the passerby’s.
 On longer journeys, some dogs may be able to relax and sleep for the duration.
 For dogs who don’t like travelling, having a comfortable resting space can make the experience much less traumatic, and so an ordinary dog bed or a travel dog bed is well worth having.
 Having this in the back or boot of your car will help your dog to not sway around, slip and make them feel much more at ease on their car trip.
-If your dogs suffer from motion sickness whilst travelling, then try out this calming supplement to help reduce your dogs nerves.
+If your dogs suffer from motion sickness whilst travelling, then try out these Zylkene Capsules for calming supplement, to help reduce your dogs nerves.